neusman1/dvrk-calibration/README.md

 # Calibration
+(This readme is incomplete and undergoing edits)

 ## Using the DH Calibration
 ### (Step One)

 use dh calib to modify offsets in json file

 ```json
 ```
+Make sure to restart the consol after making changes to the json file

 ## Creating a predictive model to evealuate tooltip deflection
 ### Setting up the nodes